Department of Theology

 Milwaukee, WI 53233

-The Department of Theology functions within the University to investigate and understand the Catholic tradition, its relation to other Christian communions, and to other religions of the world.
-The Department of Theology is a community of scholars responsible for teaching, conducting research, and serving the theological needs of the wider community outside of Marquette.
-It aims, in particular, to help educate undergraduates by bringing them to an understanding of their respective faith commitments and traditions in harmony with their overall intellectual, critical, and cultural development.
+The Department of Theology functions within the university to investigate and understand the Catholic tradition and its relation to other Christian communions and to other religions of the world.
+The Department of Theology is a community of scholars responsible for teaching, conducting research and serving the theological needs of the wider community outside of Marquette.
+It aims, in particular, to help educate undergraduates by bringing them to an understanding of their respective faith commitments and traditions in harmony with their overall intellectual, critical and cultural development.

-The Department currently numbers twenty-seven tenure-track faculty publishing and teaching in the areas of Judaism and Christianity in antiquity, historical theology, systematic theology, and ethics.
-They are research-active, the range, extent, and success of their scholarship are evident in the fact that from June 1, 2017-June 1, 2018 alone, the current faculty published 4 books, 7 edited books, 18 academic journal articles, and 27 book chapters.
+The department currently numbers 27 tenure-track faculty publishing and teaching in the areas of Judaism and Christianity in antiquity, historical theology, systematic theology and ethics.
+They are research-active — the range, extent, and success of their scholarship are evident in the fact that from June 1, 2017-June 1, 2018, alone, the current faculty published four books, seven edited books, 18 academic journal articles and 27 book chapters.

 Our Faculty’s Service to Church and Society

 The faculty is distinguished by its service and promotion of justice in addressing issues within church and society.

 The undergraduate program incorporates into Catholic theology an ecumenical dimension that was made normative by the Second Vatican Council and that is regarded by the department as an essential service to the Church and the world.
 It also seeks to explore with students the relationship between faith and justice, in accordance with the recent General Congregations of the Society of Jesus.
 For more information, visit our Undergraduate Program Overview page.